Do you have someone at home who no longer believes it's logically possible for Santa to exist?

-1. Flying reindeer could actually exist.
+Flying reindeer could actually exist

 Currently on earth, there are no known species of reindeer that can fly.
 HOWEVER, there are 300,000 species of living organisms yet to be classified, thus not completely ruling out the flying reindeer theory beloved by millions across the world.
 Plus, only Santa can see them.
 This also doesn't rule out the fact that magic acorns could exist, therefore normal reindeers could eat them and become flying reindeer.
-Simples.
+Simple.

-2. He is tracked by a bonafide Government Agency
+He is tracked by a bonafide Government Agency

 Altruism is the very proof that magic trumps biology every time.
 Some say it is evolutionary useful for us to create networks that eventually come back to benefit us.
 However, that doesn't explain why we gift to strangers who we may never meet again, we donate and we often just think of others on the day.
 In your face, scrooge.

 I am no scientist, but I do remember Einstein said that time does strange things as you move faster.
 Remember, when you go faster than the speed of light time can run backwards which become a straight line projection and folds thus totally proving that Santa is faster than the speed of light.
-Don't say you can't go faster than the speed of light because.....Star Trek.
+Don't say you can't go faster than the speed of light because...
+Star Trek.

-Hello, ever heard of an ion-shield?
+Why doesn't his sleigh vaporise if he is going that fast, you ask?
+Eh, ever heard of an ion-shield?
 These charged particles are held together by a magnetic field which surround his entire sleigh.
 No heat problem here.

 Not an easy task by any means.
 But we are not talking about any old Santa, this is the real deal.
 Again, Einsteins theory of relativity can be used to calculate that he has just one millisecond per house.

 The Doppler effect says that the frequency of sound increases as the source moves towards to the listener and a decrease in pitch as it moves away.
 Like the change in pitch when an ambulance passes by.
 Ditto for Santa's bells.

 Santa relies on some impressive gadgets to achieve his yearly goal.
 Surveillance devices, time-warp, flying robots, the laws of physics.

-Don't forget it isn't always presents he brings.
-It is something different for everyone.
+But don't forget it isn't always presents he brings.
+It's something different for everyone.

 It might be a spark of badly needed joy into somebody's life, it might be a sprinkle of hope for someone who needs a boost or a quiet moment of reflection between turkey sandwiches.